deepa-2021/register-complaint/README.md

 SKILLS AND TECHNOLOGIES USED

-•	MongoDB: A NoSQL database used for storing user data, complaints, and other relevant information.
+•	MongoDB: A NoSQL database used for storing user data, complaints, and other relevant information

 •	Express: A Node.js web application framework used for building the server, handling routes, and creating APIs.